M64GitHub/zigreSID/README.md

     const playerThread = try std.Thread.spawn(.{}, playerThreadFunc, .{&player});
     defer playerThread.join(); // Wait for the thread to finish (if needed)

-    // print the SID registers
-    for (1..10) |_| {
+    // print the SID registers, and player stats for (1..10) |_| {
         const regs = sid.getRegs(); // [25]u8 array